Hurricane Isidore: Southeast Mexico

 Hurricane Isidore was one of only four storms to hit the north side of the Yucatán since records have been kept.
 It was the first tropical cyclone to hit the area since Tropical Depression Greta in 1970, the first tropical storm since 1935, the first hurricane since 1888, and only major hurricane to ever hit the area.

-The storm shut down oil production of the Mexican state-run oil company, PEMEX.
+The storm shut down the oil production of PEMEX, the Mexican state oil company.
 Drilling operations, as well as exports from Mexico, stopped for one week which cost the oil company US$108.7 million.
 The Gulf Coast island of Isla Arena was nearly covered by Isidore's storm surge.
 Its residents evacuated prior to the storm's passage.

 Hurricane Isidore hit near Mérida, Yucatán, as a 125 mph hurricane, and remained over the area for around 36 hours.
 Over 30 in of rainfall fell, with the maximum recorded near Campeche.
 The storm surge reached as high as 6 m over southern portions of Yucatán state.
 Nearly one-third of all fishing vessels were damaged by Isidore.
 Nearly 36,500 houses were destroyed in Yucatán from the intense winds, 83,000 homes damaged, and 500,000 were left homeless.
 Downed trees and power lines were common over much of the northern Yucatán Peninsula, and 75% of barns and warehouses were either severely damaged or destroyed.
 Damage to crops and livestock was extreme; 2,000 square kilometres of maize and 400 square kilometres of fruit trees were damaged across the country.
 A total of 70% of the poultry production and livestock were lost during the storm in Yucatán.
 Damage to Mexico's power grid reached US$19.76 million.
 Over one-fourth of the roads across the peninsula were moderately or severely damaged, which resulted in losses of US$9.88 million to rural areas.
 Farming in Campeche experienced significant damage, with 30,000 cattle and 100,000 acres (400 km2) of agricultural land lost.

 Throughout the Yucatán Peninsula, there were 17 deaths were attributed to Hurricane Isidore, two of which were indirectly related to the storm.
 Damage in the country totaled $950 million (2002 USD).